surveyjs/survey-library/docs/design-survey-conditional-logic.md

 *Definition*: `dateAdd(date: any, numberToAdd: number, interval: "days" | "months" | "years"): Date`

-Adds a specified number of full days (default), months, or years to a date value.
+Adds or subtracts a specified number of full days (default), months, or years to or from a date value.

 *Example*: `"expression": "dateAdd({startDate}, 14, "days")"`